We hope you like our faster and more stable platform. Please tell us if you experience any problems.

 Actinic cheilitis results from chronic exposure of the lower lip to solar ultraviolet radiation.
 It is more vulnerable than surrounding skin because mucosal epithelium is thinner and less pigmented than the epidermis.

-Less common features of actinic cheilitis include:
+Other clinical features of actinic cheilitis may include:

 Actinic cheilitis is a pre-malignant condition.
 It predisposes to:

 Cancer of the lip is more common in smokers than in non-smokers.
-Other factors include oncogenic human papillomavirus (wart virus), alcohol abuse and immunosuppression.
+Other factors include oncogenic human papillomavirus (wart virus), alcohol abuse, and immunosuppression.

 Invasive squamous cell carcinoma should be suspected if the lip is focally tender, or a persistent ulcer or enlarging nodule develops.